Babesiosis

 VIEW PROFESSIONAL VERSION

-Babesiosis is infection of red blood cells caused by the protozoa Babesia.
+Babesiosis is an infection of the red blood cells caused by the protozoa Babesia.

 • Babesiosis may cause fever, headache, body aches, and fatigue.

-• To diagnose babesiosis, doctors examine a sample of blood under a microscope and look for the protozoa (a type of infectious organism) or do blood tests.
+• To diagnose babesiosis, doctors examine a sample of blood under a microscope and look for the protozoa in red blood cells or do other blood tests.

 • Preventing tick bites helps prevent babesiosis.